biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 ...
 ```

-We can count the number of reads mapping to each strand by using a simple awk script:
+We can count the number of reads mapped to each strand by using a simple awk script:

 ```{bash}
 grep -v "N_" alignments/A549_0_1ReadsPerGene.out.tab | awk '{unst+=$2;forw+=$3;rev+=$4}END{print unst,forw,rev}'

 2343002 153677 2427536
 ```

+It can be seen that off all reads 1 only 153,677 reads were mapped to known genes and 2,547,710 were not (see N_noFeature in the file).
+While for reads 2,  24,27,536 were mapped to known genes and only 246,034 were not.
-So we can confirm that the protocol used is sequencing the reverse complement of input mRNAs.
+This means that the protocol used for sequencing was stranded, and the reverse complement of input mRNAs.

 <br/>